soosho/Tenzura/README.md

 not straightforward.

-About Ravencoin
+About Tenzura
 ----------------
 A digital peer to peer network for the facilitation of asset transfer.

-In the fictional world of Westeros, ravens are used as messengers who carry statements of truth.
-Ravencoin is a use case specific blockchain designed to carry statements of truth about who owns what assets.
+In the fictional world of Westeros, tenzuras are used as messengers who carry statements of truth.
+Tenzura is a use case specific blockchain designed to carry statements of truth about who owns what assets.

 Thank you to the Bitcoin developers.

-The Ravencoin project is launched based on the hard work and continuous effort of over 400 Bitcoin developers who made over 14,000 commits over the life to date of the Bitcoin project.
+The Tenzura project is launched based on the hard work and continuous effort of over 400 Bitcoin developers who made over 14,000 commits over the life to date of the Bitcoin project.
 We are eternally grateful to you for your efforts and diligence in making a secure network and for their support of free and open source software development.
-The Ravencoin experiment is made on the foundation you built.
+The Tenzura experiment is made on the foundation you built.

 Abstract
 ----------------
-Ravencoin aims to implement a blockchain which is optimized specifically for the use case of transferring assets such as securities from one holder to another.
-Based on the extensive development and testing of Bitcoin, Ravencoin is built on a fork of the Bitcoin code.
+Tenzura aims to implement a blockchain which is optimized specifically for the use case of transferring assets such as securities from one holder to another.
+Based on the extensive development and testing of Bitcoin, Tenzura is built on a fork of the Bitcoin code.
 Key changes include a faster block reward time and a change in the number, but not weighed distribution schedule, of coins.
-Ravencoin is free and open source and will be issued and mined transparently with no pre-mine, developer allocation or any other similar set aside.
-Ravencoin is intended to prioritize user control, privacy and censorship resistance and be jurisdiction agnostic while allowing simple optional additional features for users based on need.
+Tenzura is free and open source and will be issued and mined transparently with no pre-mine, developer allocation or any other similar set aside.
+Tenzura is intended to prioritize user control, privacy and censorship resistance and be jurisdiction agnostic while allowing simple optional additional features for users based on need.